pratyush3124/UsersApiTask/README.md

 # UsersApiTask

-A CRUD & REST api to query user data
+A CRUD & REST api to query user data <br>
+You can go to the deployed site here https://users-api-ecell.herokuapp.com/.

 ## Setup